edgelesssys/marblerun/docs/quickstart.md

 git clone https://github.com/edgelesssys/emojivoto.git && cd emojivoto
 ```

-## Step 3: Establish Trust to the Coordinator
+## Step 3: Initialize and verify the Coordinator

 1. Pull the configuration and build the manifest